vivek-bombatkar/Adidas_Hackathon_Amsterdam_2018/README.md

 # 01AdiCode
 This project was developed by team '01AdiCode',  under 48 hrs for https://adidas-hack.com/location/Amsterdam

+We are able to handcraft an amazing next generation shopping experience powered by blockchain, enabled with NFC and delivered on the mobile.
+The solution is intended to reveal the product journey and prove the authenticity of a product.

 ### The team's pager
 > https://github.com/vivek-bombatkar/Adidas_Amsterdam_2018/blob/master/Team_One_Pager.pdf